KerrFitzgerald/Polyp_FCB-SwinV2Transformer/README.md

 This work makes use of data from the Kvasir-SEG dataset, available at https://datasets.simula.no/kvasir-seg/.

 This work makes use of data from the CVC-ClinicDB dataset, available at https://polyp.grand-challenge.org/CVCClinicDB/.

+This work makes use of data from the ETIS-LaribDB dataset, available at https://polyp.grand-challenge.org/ETISLarib/.

 Results are obtained using ImageNet pre-trained weights for the SwinV2 Encoder system, available at [SwinV2 Encoder Weights](https://github.com/SwinTransformer/storage/releases/download/v2.0.0/swinv2_large_patch4_window12to24_192to384_22kto1k_ft.pth)